IOL0ol1/GetResponse/README.md

 # GetResponse

 A chrome extension demo for get special web page's http/s response content/body
+use XMLHttpRequest and fetch.

 - download all code.
 - please replace "yourweb" in manifest.json.